Determine the Needs of Your Program

 In order to compete, your players must have the minimum amount of equipment required by the league.
 Please visit our Help Center, navigate to the League Rules collection, and find your titles’ Rulebooks (i.e. Rocket League Rulebook) to learn about each requirement.

 Review different websites and local businesses for deals and discounts.
-Even your IT department may have existing contracts/agreements with vendors that sell the equipment you’re looking for.
+Even your IT department may have existing contracts/agreements with vendors that sell the equipment you’re seeking.

 Identify Your Target Audience